AADavin/Zombi/README.md

 #### Sequence evolution ####

-# This is not written yet
+This is not written yet

+### FROM NOW ON, OLD TEXT AND UNFINISHED PIECES.
+PLEASE JUST IGNORE

 **SEQUENCE_EVOLUTION_MODE**